Shin Megami Tensei III: Nocturne

 Shin Megami Tensei III: Nocturne is a role-playing video game developed by Atlus for the PlayStation 2.
 It was published by Atlus in Japan and North America, and by Ghostlight in Europe.
 It is the third numbered entry in the Shin Megami Tensei series, the central series in the Megami Tensei franchise.
 Multiple versions of the game have been published: the original version was published in Japan by Atlus in 2003, while a director's cut was released in 2004 in Japan.
 The director's cut was localized and released in North America in 2004 as Shin Megami Tensei: Nocturne and in PAL regions in 2005 as Shin Megami Tensei: Lucifer's Call.
 A high-definition remaster was released for the Nintendo Switch and PlayStation 4 in Japan in 2020, and was internationally released in 2021 on those consoles and Windows.

 Nocturne follows a high school student in post-apocalyptic Tokyo, who is transformed into the demonic Demi-fiend after the world undergoes Conception, an apocalyptic event triggered by a sinister cult to enable the world's rebirth in a new form.
-With Tokyo transformed into a Vortex World filled with demons, the Demi-fiend becomes instrumental to the schemes of the Reasons, beings who seek to remake the world in their image, and Lucifer, the lord of demons.
+With Tokyo transformed into a Vortex World filled with demons, the Demi-fiend becomes instrumental in the affairs of surviving humans and their Reasons - philosophies they plan to use to shape the world when it is reborn - and Lucifer, the lord of demons.
 The gameplay uses a turn-based battle system based on exploiting weaknesses, and a Demon recruitment system allowing the player to recruit demons found in the Vortex World to fight alongside them.